HMS Orestes (1803): Career

 With the resumption of war with France in 1803, Britain needed a large number of unrated vessels to protect convoys from privateers, and themselves to impede French coastal commerce.
 One solution was the hired armed vessels; another was the purchasing of merchantmen and arming them.
 Orestes was a mercantile vessel brought into the Navy and armed more heavily than she would be were she a cargo ship.

 The Navy in August 1803 purchased a mercantile vessel, possibly named Ann, and fitted her for naval service between September and November at Woolwich.
 Commander Thomas Browne commissioned Orestes in August 1803.

-On 29 August 1804 the armed ship the armed defense ship and Orestes departed the Downs for off Boulogne.
+On 29 August 1804 the armed defense ship and Orestes departed the Downs for off Boulogne.

 On 23 October was in company with and Orestes when they found three praams, seven brigs and 15 luggers off Cap Gris Nez.
 The French convoy was sailing westward and keeping close inshore under cover of the batteries and an escort of horse artillery that followed them as they made their way to the Banc de Laine.
 Immortalite closed with the praams under the high land of Cap Blanc Nez, with Orestes and Basilisk joining in the attack.
 The running fight lasted for more than an hour before the falling tide forced the British to seek deeper water.
 The French convoy escaped, though possibly with some losses of men.
 Immortalite herself suffered one man killed, three men mortally wounded and eight others wounded.